-- a full-time candidate must complete the approved coursework and research project required for the degree in one academic year (two courses and related tasks per semester); and - 2. a part-time candidate must complete the approved coursework and research project required for the degree within two academic years (one course and related task per semester).
+- 6.1 a full-time candidate must complete the approved coursework and research tasks required for the degree in one academic year (two courses and related tasks per semester); and - 6.2 a part-time candidate must complete the approved coursework and research tasks required for the degree within two academic years (one course and related task per semester).

-The degree may be awarded with distinction.
+FPM7 The degree may be awarded with distinction.

-For the degree to be awarded with distinction a candidate must:
+FPM8 For the degree to be awarded with distinction a candidate must:

-- 8 1 complete the coursework in one year if full-time or in two years if part-time: - 8.2 submit the research tasks as per rule FPM3.7; - 83 not count work towards the degree in respect of work that he or she has completed towards another degree or diploma; and - obtain an average mark of at least 75%.
-8.4
+- 8.1 complete the coursework in one year if full-time or in two years if part-time; - 8.2 submit the research tasks as per rule FPM3.7; - 8.3 not count work towards the degree in respect of work that he or she has completed towards another degree or diploma; and - 8.4 obtain an average mark of at least 75%.